 Cameron Stewart won both an Eisner(2010) & Shuster(2009) award for his web comic Sin Titulo.
 You can find a lot more artwork to drool over at his website here.

 For more comics related art, you can follow me on my website comicstavern.com - Andy Yates

-We’re excited to announce this week’s topic, but first please enjoy the illustration above by Steven Russell Black, our Pick of the Week for last week’s topic of ‘SKULL’.
-You can also see a gallery of all the other inspiring entries here.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by Seaside Spirit our Pick of the Week for last week’s topic of ‘PAPER’.
+Thanks to everyone else for participating.
+We hope it was inspiring!